giovbruno/flarefinder/README.md

 - Guadaluper Tovar Mendoza's [Llamaradas Estelares](https://github.com/lupitatovar/Llamaradas-Estelares).

 Numpy, scipy, matplotlib, astropy, [LMFIT](https://lmfit.github.io/lmfit-py/index.html) and pickle must also be installed.
 [Celerite2](https://celerite2.readthedocs.io/en/latest/index.html) is needed to test some of the detrending options.

+IMPORTANT NOTE: certain functions require the user to set paths to data files and to store results.